 Digital Piano Reviews

-We do not have a store, warehouse, or shopping cart for selling pianos and we don't link to Amazon or Ebay to get you to buy pianos (like so many others do).
+We do not have a store, warehouse, or shopping cart for selling pianos and we don't link to Amazon or eBay to get you to buy pianos (like so many others do).
 Our goal is to focus on giving out real, organic piano buying advice from my teaching studio to people all over the world.
 All of my digital piano reviews are completely unique, unfiltered, organic, and updated regularly.
 The information I provide is done through my own personal experience & research and playing the pianos I talk about.
-I am not paid, persuaded, or endorsed by any piano company on how I review pianos which allows me the freedom to say what I really think...unlike most others who say nice things about everything (regardless of how those instruments really are) just to link you to internet buying sites so they can make money.
-I will tell you if a piano is a Best Buy, Recommended, Not Recommended, etc. My goal (as well as my son Erik) is to share with you what we know about digital (and acoustic) pianos, piano lesson programs, educational features of digital pianos, iPad apps, and computer software, and ways to shop that will help you make the right buying decision and help you save you a lot of money in the process including saving over Amazon, eBay, and bundles that are out there.
+I am not paid, persuaded, or endorsed by any piano company on how I review pianos which allows me the freedom to say what I really think...unlike most others who say nice things about everything (regardless of how those instruments really are) just to link you to internet buying sites (like Amazon) so they can make money (a commission).
+I will tell you if a piano is a Best Buy, Recommended, Not Recommended, etc. My goal (as well as my son Erik) is to share with you what we know about digital (and acoustic) pianos, piano lesson programs, educational features of digital pianos, iPad apps, and computer software, and ways to shop that will help you make the right buying decision and help you save you a lot of money in the process including lower prices than Amazon, eBay, and bundles that are out there.
 Many of the top name brands I review include Roland, Kawai, Casio, Yamaha, Samick, Korg, and Kurzweil, just to name a few.
 I also review off-brands such as Suzuki, Williams, Adagio, Artesia, and others that are found at Costco and large local consumer or music stores, or on-line stores in various places.
 You might also look at the testimonials on this site by clicking on the testimonial navigation button because there are many organic, unbiased testimonials from people just like you who have come to us for help and share their experiences.